-In connection with the closing of this offering, the board of directors of our general partner will adopt a policy pursuant to which we will distribute all of the available cash we generate each quarter, beginning with the quarter ending September 30, 2014.
-Our first distribution, however, will include available cash for the period from the closing of this offering through September 30, 2014.
+In connection with the closing of this offering, the board of directors of our general partner will adopt a policy pursuant to which we will distribute all of the available cash we generate each quarter, beginning with the quarter ending , 2014.
 Available cash for each quarter will be determined by the board of directors of our general partner following the end of such quarter.
 We expect that available cash for each quarter will generally equal our Adjusted EBITDA for the quarter, less cash needed for debt service and other contractual obligations and fixed charges and reserves for future operating or capital needs that the board of directors may determine is appropriate.
 We do not intend to maintain excess distribution coverage for the purpose of maintaining stability or growth in our quarterly distribution or otherwise to reserve cash for distributions, nor do we intend to incur debt to pay quarterly distributions.
 Further, it is our intent, subject to market conditions, to finance growth capital externally.
 The board of directors of our general partner may change the foregoing distribution policy at any time and from time to time.
 Our partnership agreement does not require us to pay cash distributions on a quarterly or other basis.
 Please read "Risk Factors-Risks Inherent in an Investment in Us-The board of directors of our general partner may modify or revoke our cash distribution policy at any time at its discretion.
 Our partnership agreement does not require us to pay any distributions at all."